da111003/Parameter-Optimization-of-SVM/README.md

 ## Discussion
-From the above graph, we can conclude that the model is well trained and parameter have been optimized due to the less gap between training and cross-validation curve.
+Based on the provided graph, it appears that the model has been effectively trained and the parameters have been optimized, as evidenced by the minimal difference between the training and cross-validation curves.

-The graph is made for the sample which has best accuracy.
-Sample 9 has the best accuracy of 0.97 having kernel = Poly, Nu = 1.27 and Epsilon = 6.87.
+Additionally, the graph represents the sample with the highest accuracy, which corresponds to Sample 3 with a 0.97 accuracy score.
+This sample was achieved using a linear kernel, a nu value of 9.97, and an epsilon value of 6.09.